How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 What Training Is Required to Become a Flight Medic?

 A specialized degree is not required to become an air medic, but exact requirements may vary from company to company.
 Some employers, for example, may require additional certifications or continuing education.
-Others may require a minimum time as an ambulance paramedic in a leadership role.
-The competition to become a flight paramedic is fierce, and employers may add additional requirements at any time to help narrow down applicants.
+Others may require a specific minimum time as an ambulance paramedic in a leadership role.
+Due to its more exciting nature, the competition to become a flight paramedic is fierce, which means employers may add additional requirements at any time to help narrow down applicants.

 Flight Paramedic Certification

-According to the NREMT (National Registry of Emergency Medical Technicians), anyone applying to become a paramedic must meet requirements that include the following:
+According to the NREMT (National Registry of Emergency Medical Technicians), anyone applying to become a paramedic must meet the following requirements:

 - You must be 18 or older